CS5008Fall2025/city-finder-shihai-ops/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+   Discuss what a binary tree is.
+What is a full and what is a complete binary tree?

+    A binary Tree is a hierarchical data structure in which each node has at most two children: a left child and a right child.
+It begins with a root.
+In a full binary tree, every node except the bottom has 2 children, and the bottom of the tree has 0 children.
+A complete binary tree has 2 children, except for the bottom and the bottom could have 2, 1, or 0 children.
+The left branch must be filled before going to the right.
+You strictly cannot start a new row until the previous one is full, and you cannot skip a spot in the current row.
+For example, you cannot have only 1 child in a left side node and still have a child at more right side of the tree.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.